-Compatible 3rd party SCSI tape drives (must be set to SCSI ID 4)
+Compatible 3rd party SCSI tape drives:

-Note: Drivers written by Frank Edwards for the Archive Viper tape unit are now included with Amiga Unix.
+Note 2: Drivers written by Frank Edwards for the Archive Viper tape unit are now included with Amiga Unix.
 Type Ctrl-D at the first prompt of the installation procedure.
 Type “viper_kludge”.
 Then type Ctrl-D to resume the installation“ (Source: Amiga Unix Version 2.1 - Addendum).
 Thanks to mark_k on EAB forums finding this old discussion.

 Not compatible SCSI drives (verified by user): Tandberg TDC4120